Websoft9Archive/ansible-opencart/docs/solution-upgrade.md

 ## OpenCart Upgrade

-OpenCart provide two methond for Upgrade: OpenCart backend online upgrade and Composer command upgrade

-Below is the step for upgrade online:

-## OpenCart Upgrade

 The following upgrade steps are a simplification of the official upgrade documentation:

 1. Backup OpenCart source code and database, and download them to local computer